Welcome to today's edition of the Rush 24-7 podcast.

 I was telling people over the weekend who are alarmed at how often and how large these protests materialize.

-I mean, and let's face it, with it being a semi-common occurrence, there's one of two reactions.
+And let's face it, with it being a semi-common occurrence, there's one of two reactions.

-You either get tired of it and you get mad, which is me, or you get frightened and you get anxious, and you start questioning.
+You either get tired of it and you get mad, which is me, or you get frightened and you get anxious and you start questioning.

 No, they are not.

-If they weren't being paid, and if they weren't being organized, and if they weren't waiting for marching orders, these protests wouldn't be nearly as large or intense as they are.
+If they weren't being paid and if they weren't being organized and if they weren't waiting for marching orders, these protests wouldn't be nearly as large or intense as they are.

-But there's there's something interesting about this in the fact, okay, this is what people elected Trump to do.
+But there's something interesting about this in the fact, okay, this is what people elected Trump to do.

 Trump's doing what he was elected to do, but we're not a direct democracy.